Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Summary

 If you want to reproduce these tests in your environment, we have shared with you all the steps we performed.
-If you find some steps missed - please let us know.
+If you find that some steps are missing, please let us know.

-Forwarding up to 5,000 1k events per second does not require any changes in the configuration.
-To forward above that you need to change the number of threads.
+Forwarding up to 5,000 1k events per second does not require any changes to the configuration.
+To forward beyond that you need to change the number of threads.

 These results are not our limit.
 We will keep working on improving performance and memory usage in the future.